My memorials are updated as I find additional research. Numbers is not my thing - just enjoying what I am doing!

 Thanks to each FAG contributor who checks their edits and links, so we can put all the family puzzle pieces together.

 The only time I add an overview photo to someones memorial is to show location which is a great help in finding a marker in a large cemetery or to add data on the photo caption.
 This is certainly not taking away from the time and effort of any person submitting memorials and photographs of grave markers.
 Years ago I submitted many poor quality photos, but too many to retake.
 Any photo is better than no photo at all; it proves the grave exists or at least there is a tombstone.
 You are welcome to use the photographs.

 If you wish to maintain any memorial and plan to participate on this website making edits and links, contact me.
-My own direct line of family members, I will continue to maintain.
+I will gladly make transfers unless they are my own direct line of family members.